Surface Book: Surface Book with Performance Base

 At the Microsoft Windows 10 event on October 26, 2016, Microsoft announced a version of the Surface Book that contained an updated Nvidia GeForce GTX 965M discrete GPU along with an additional 1 GB of GDDR5 video memory (meaning the new Surface Book now has 2 GB of vRAM instead of 1 GB).
 The base of this updated Surface Book is also thicker than the original in order to incorporate an additional cooling fan for the new GPU and more internal batteries, allowing for an additional 4 hours of video playback - upping the total claimed runtime of the device to 16 hours.
 This model is also 0.3 lbs heavier and is available only with an Intel Core i7 processor.
 There are no upgrades to the processors, RAM, or storage in the Surface Book with Performance Base over the original.

 Software

 Surface Book models ship with a pre-installed 64-bit version of Windows 10 Pro and a 30-day trial Microsoft Office suite.
+The system does not meet the system requirements for upgrade to Windows 11.